-3.1 Clutter Removal
+3. Clutter Removal Based on Sensor Array Measurements

+3.1.
+Clutter Removal.
 When the clutter-only scene is not available, the clutter subspace used for clutter removal must be constructed from data that are measured in the presence of flaw signals.
-Therefore, care must be excised not to include the flaw signal in clutter subspace.
-Toward this end, we consider a K-element array, either consisting of physically present transducers or being formed through aperture synthesis, that measures the material of interest through a reverberant layer as depicted in Figure 1.
-The signal received at each sensor can be written as, where $y_k(t)$ denotes the signal received at the k-th sensor position, r(t) denotes the reverberation clutter due to the layer, $\alpha_k s_j(t-\tau_k)$ denotes the echo signal received at the k-th sensor due to the flaw, and n(t)denotes the AWGN.
+Therefore, care must be exercised not to include the flaw signal in clutter subspace.
+Toward this end, we consider a K-element array, either consisting of physically present transducers or being formed through aperture synthesis, which measures the material of interest through a reverberant layer as depicted in Figure 1.
+The signal received at each sensor can be written as where $y_k(t)$ denotes the signal received at the kth sensor position, r(t) denotes the reverberation clutter due to the layer, $\alpha_k s_f(t - \tau_k)$ denotes the echo signal received at the kth sensor due to the flaw, and n(t) denotes the AWGN.
 We note that the reverberation signal r(t) is consistent across all sensor measurements except for local delays and small perturbations.
 On the other hand, flaw echo measurement varies from one sensor to another because each transducer position yields a distinct distance to the flaw.
-The variation in the flaw echo is modeled in terms of both the delays (τ_k) due to the spatial arrangement of the array sensors, and the weighting factors (α_k), due to the beamwidth of the transducers and flaw reflection fluctuations.
+The variation in the flaw echo is modeled in terms of both the delays, (τ_k) due to the spatial arrangement of the array sensors, and the weighting factors (α_k) , due to the beamwidth of the transducers and flaw reflection fluctuations.
 As a result, the reverberation measurements are spatially coherent, whereas flaw measurements are incoherent.
 In order to exploit the coherency as well as the relative strength of the reverberation, we utilize a subspace construction and projection approach.

-$$y_k(t) = \alpha_k s_f(t - \tau_k) + r(t) + n(t), \quad k = 0, 1...K - 1,$$ (13)
+$$y_k(t) = \alpha_k s_f(t - \tau_k) + r(t) + n(t), \quad k = 0, 1, \dots, K - 1,$$ (13)

-For clutter subspace construction, we concatenate the sensor array measurements into a data matrix of size $N \times K$ as and form the covariance matrix as, then perform eigen-decomposition of the above estimated covariance matrix.
-This time, the dominant eigenvalues will correspond to the clutter subspace, followed by the eigenvalues corresponding to the flaw subspace, and those corresponding to the noise subspace.
+For clutter subspace construction, we concatenate the sensor array measurements into a data matrix of size $N \times K$ as form the covariance matrix as and then perform eigendecomposition of the above estimated covariance matrix.
+This time, the dominant eigenvalues will correspond to the clutter subspace, followed by the eigenvalues corresponding to the flaw subspace and those corresponding to the noise subspace.
 Because the flaw signals are much weaker than the clutter, we can determine the clutter subspace using the AIC or MDL in the same manner as explained before.
-Finally, the clutter is removed from each sensor data by projecting onto the orthogonal subspace of the clutter to obtain flaw enhanced signals on each sensor, i.e.,
+Finally, the clutter is removed from each sensor data by projecting onto the orthogonal subspace of the clutter to obtain flaw-enhanced signals on each sensor, that is,

-$$\mathbf{Y}{a} = \begin{bmatrix} \mathbf{y}{o} & \mathbf{y}{1} & \dots & \mathbf{y}{K-1} \end{bmatrix}$$ (14)
+$$\mathbf{Y}a = \begin{bmatrix} \mathbf{y}o & \mathbf{y}1 & \cdots & \mathbf{y}{K-1} \end{bmatrix}, \tag{14}$$